Categoricity and multidimensional diagrams: Introduction

 The use of multidimensional diagrams has had several more applications.
 For example, the \emph{main gap theorem} of the first author \cite{main-gap-ams} is a theorem about countable first-order theory but was proven using multidimensional diagrams.
 Thus we believe that the systematic study of multidimensional diagrams undertaken in this paper is really its key contribution (in fact, a main gap theorem for certain AECs now also seems within reach - the axioms of \cite{abstract-decomp} hold inside $\Ksatp{\LS (\K)^+}$ if $\K$ is an excellent class, see Section \ref{excellent-sec} - but we leave further explorations to future work).
 Let us note that multidimensional diagrams for AECs were already studied in \cite[III.12]{shelahaecbook}, but we do not rely on this here.
-See later for how the present paper relates to this reference.